Nayruden/sortcraft/README.md

 # SortCraft

-**SortCraft** is a powerful, configurable bulk sorting mod for Minecraft Fabric.
+**SortCraft** is a powerful, configurable bulk sorting mod for Minecraft, supporting both Fabric and NeoForge loaders.
 It organizes your chests with intuitive, customizable categories to keep your world neat and efficient.

 ---